brandonhorst/elliptical/README.md

 Elliptical is a Javascript library for building interactive natural language text interfaces.

-It is framework-agnostic and it runs on both the client and the server.
+It is framework-independent and runs on both the client and the server.
 It is language-agnostic, modular, expressive, functional, compositional, and extensible.